faithvoid/script.cortanaserverbrowser/README.md

 - XBMC4Xbox Team - For making an incredibly useful and flexible dashboard for the original Xbox!
 - OGXbox Team - For their Insignia & XLink Kai RSS feeds that this scrapes from!
 - antonic901 - For letting me know that the latest XBMC trunk supports a newer version of OpenSSL & TLS 1.2!
-- rocky5 - For the XBMC4Gamers scripts!
 - umbral_shadows - Initial alpha testing!
-- Crunchbite - For giving additional documentation on XLink Kai
+- Crunchbite - For giving additional documentation on XLink Kai!